 If you’d rather be getting your hands dirty, plenty of locations offer the opportunity to get involved with a building project.
 Many universities partner with organizations like Habitat for Humanity to work on building projects locally and at sites across the country.
 If your interests take you farther afield, there are also opportunities to participate in building projects in places like Ghana or the Philippines.
 You’ll most likely be building houses or schools, so you better make sure those roofs aren’t going to be leaking on anyone!

-As more of us become aware that the Earth needs our help more than our harm, conservation projects have sprung up across the globe.
+As the climate crisis continues to worsen, many of us feel a responsibility to do what we can to fight climate change through conservation projects.
 Whether you want to take care of rescued elephants in Cambodia or plant trees in sunny Australia, there’s a spot for you to lend a hand.
-If budgets are a concern, or you simply don’t want to go that far, there are many types of conservation projects in the US that will be thrilled to have you, from Mountain Justice to the American Hiking Society to The SCA.
+If budget is a concern, or you simply don’t want to go that far, there are many types of conservation projects in the US that will be thrilled to have you, from Mountain Justice to the American Hiking Society to The SCA.
 Many universities also offer conservation projects that may be more geographically convenient for you.

 Specialized: Medical, Dental, Legal, etc.

-If you’re studying a specific field, especially one related to health care and medicine, congratulations!
-There are so many organizations that want you!
-It must feel nice to be so popular, but it’ll feel even nicer when you put those skills to use helping people.
+If you’re studying a specific field, especially one related to health care and medicine, you’re in luck!
+There are so many organizations that will want your special skill set.
 Programs like VIDA will place you directly into local clinics to work with other health professionals, and there are specialized healthcare programs in every part of the world you can imagine.
-While the medical field may have the highest demand, there are also plenty of spaces for students in other specialized fields like law, business, journalism, microfinance and human rights.
-Don’t waste time pretending you like painting walls when you’d rather be drawing blood – the idea, after all, is to make yourself useful.
+While the medical field may have the highest demand, there are also plenty of spaces for students in other specialized fields like law, business, journalism, microfinance, and human rights.
+Alternative spring breaks are already such a great use of your free time, but imagine if you could make it even more productive by strengthening your resume at the same time!

 - Seriously consider if you want to go through your university (friends!) or strike out on your own through another organization (independence!).